Combating prescription drug abuse in Erath County

 Harroff recently spoke to Tarleton journalism students about EC3 and its mission.

 Addiction to painkillers known as opioids has become a national epidemic.
 In Erath County, a prescription medicine crisis came about when people took prescriptions that weren’t theirs, became addicted to their own prescribed medicine and when people searched for a new high that was perceived as “safer.”
+Now a real drug epidemic has hit America, the one drug people believed to be hurting society has now perhaps turned into one of the cures, some of the areas that have legalized medical or recreational marijuana have noticed a decrease in opioid-related overdoses and criminal convictions, for example, those that first started using opioids to deal with chronic pains can now look at getting medical marijuana from somewhere like an online dispensary Quebec based (for Canadian residents only) or similar vendors local, provided medical cannabis is legal or decriminalized in the area.

 One way to help combat the abuse of prescription medicines is with a dropbox program.
 Harroff displayed sealed pouches of Deterra, a drug deactivation system that neutralizes prescription pills, liquids and patches.